sriya-g/album-art-extractor/README.md

 Works with both single files and music folders.

+Requires pillow and Mutagen.

 ## Usage

-Download extractor.py.
+Download extractor.py and requirements.txt.

-In the command line, same directory as extractor.py:
+In the command line, same directory as extractor.py and requirements.txt:
 ``````
+pip install -r requirements.txt

 python3 extractor.py <music_directory> [output_directory]
 ``````
 Output directory is optional.
 If not specified, image will be in the same directory as the music file.